 The physical softcover book can be ordered by itself or with either the PDF or Kindle version of the book bundled with it.

-The book price includes a $5 “pink tax” which will be donated to The Women’s Sports Foundation, a 501c3 charity founded by Billie Jean King dedicated to creating leaders by ensuring all girls access to sports.
+Five dollars of every purchase will be donated to The Women’s Sports Foundation, a 501c3 charity founded by Billie Jean King dedicated to creating leaders by ensuring all girls access to sports.